Planning For End-Of-Life Care Is More Crucial Than Ever. Here's How

 When filling out your advance directive, take some time for introspection.
 Remember this form might have to speak for you in a moment when you cannot speak for yourself.

 Also be aware that these forms do not always provide an entirely clear path for care, Bibler notes.
-"People think that, 'Well, if I fill this out, then it's going to be completely unambiguous as to what's going to happen to me at the end of my life,'" he says.
+"People think that, 'Well, if I fill this out, then it's going to be completely unambiguous as to what's going to happen to me at the end of my life,' " he says.
 "But oftentimes the advanced care planning documents are hard to interpret, or the clinical situation might not be exactly what people think."

 That is in part because the forms try to capture your wishes in the simplest terms (no resuscitation, for example).
 But life — and particularly critical care and death — is complicated and incredibly varied.
 What you might have seen a relative endure (perhaps a slow decline through advanced dementia) could be very different from a situation you might face (such as a rapid and severe coronavirus infection).

 One way to help others understand your wishes is to think about what your idea of good and bad critical care would look like for you, Bibler says.
 "Don't just rely on a couple of check boxes" on the form, he says.
 "Add additional narrative elements" that illustrate your goals.
-It could be as simple as noting that, "If I can never interact with my grandchildren again, I would rather be made comfortable,'" he says.
+It could be as simple as noting, "If I can never interact with my grandchildren again, I would rather be made comfortable,'" he says.
 "That's a very helpful narrative element that gives a lot more insight into what the person valued."

-Thinking about clinical decisions, like whether we would want mechanical ventilation and in what situation, can be hard "because we're not medical experts," notes Rebecca Sudore, a palliative medicine physician and professor at the University of California, San Francisco, School of Medicine.
+Thinking about clinical decisions, such as whether we would want mechanical ventilation and in what situation, can be hard "because we're not medical experts," says Rebecca Sudore, a palliative medicine physician and professor at the University of California, San Francisco, School of Medicine.
 "But what we are experts on is ourselves and our lives.
 We're experts about what brings us meaning and quality of life."

 To help people in thinking and talking about these issues, she and her colleagues created a research-based online resource called PREPARE, which is available in English and Spanish and includes state-specific advance directive forms in multiple languages.